Deb Ryun, Executive Director

 Kate Wright, Marketing and Events

 Kate grew up on the St. Croix River and enjoys our watershed year-round by skiing, paddling, and hiking with her dogs.
 She studied Business Law and Environmental Studies at the University of St. Thomas, earning her B.A.
 Kate joined the Conservancy team in March of 2017 focusing on donor relations and database management.
-Since then, her duties have expanded to include our in-house marketing, brand management and visual design, and event management.
-Kate is a NOLS Leave No Trace Master Educator and MN Master Naturalist.
-Outside of the office, Kate serves on the Board of Directors for the Deer Lake Improvement Association.
+Since then, her duties have expanded to include our marketing, visual design, and event management.
+Kate serves on the Board of Directors for the Deer Lake Improvement Association as the chair of the environmental committee focusing her efforts on AIS strategic planning and supervising the Clean Boats Clean Water internship program.

 Email: kwright (at) wildriversconservancy.org